-Falcon Reservoir - 2013 Survey Report
+Falcon Reservoir - 2015 Survey Report

 Prepared by Randall A. Myers and John A. Dennis

-Inland Fisheries Division
+Inland Fisheries Division – San Antonio District

-Fish populations in Falcon Reservoir were surveyed using electrofishing in 2009, 2011, 2013-2014, gill nets in 2010, 2012, 2014, and trap nets in 2009-2010 and 2012-2013.
-Historical data are presented with the 2013-2014 data for comparison.
+Fish populations in Falcon Reservoir were surveyed in 2014-2016 using electrofishing since the last report (July 2014).
+Anglers were surveyed from January through June 2016 with a creel survey.
+Historical data are presented with the 2015-2016 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Falcon Reservoir (83,654 acres when full) borders Mexico and was constructed in 1954 on the Rio Grande River.
 The reservoir experiences extreme water level fluctuations due to variable rainfall and water releases for downstream agricultural irrigation.
 During the survey period (6/2014 to 5/2016), water level steadily increased inundating terrestrial vegetation.
 Flooded terrestrial vegetation was present in 39% of the Texas-side of the reservoir in September 2015.

 Fish harvest is regulated according to the standard statewide restrictions, except for Alligator Gar.
 The daily bag limit for Alligator Gar is 5 fish/day.
 On the Mexico side, fish harvest is unregulated and a substantial commercial gill net fishery exists targeting primarily Blue Tilapia, catfishes, and rough fish species.
 Florida Largemouth Bass (FLMB) fingerlings have been stocked annually in recent years to increase FLMB genetic introgression and in turn, Largemouth Bass trophy potential.
 Giant salvinia was found growing near a boat ramp in 2016 and was removed.